 When possible, reducing the complexity of a geometry makes geospatial computation more efficient.
 Some applications cannot handle geometries of complex shapes or with hundreds of vertices.
-For example, the Planet Platform (our applications and APIs) requires geometries to be less than 500 vertices.
+For example, the Planet Platform (our applications and APIs) requires geometries to be less than 1,500 vertices for Explorer and the Orders API, and 1,500 vertices for the Subscriptions API.
 When using the Planet Platform, you are comparing your geometry with the catalog to find items within your area of interest.
 So you can ensure coverage with a reduced number of vertices to make any operation run more smoothly.

 You can view common simplification routines online at sites such as Mapshaper.
 There you can upload a file, select “Simplify,” choose from common algorithms, and use a percentage slider to decrease the number of lines.